 Whether your child aspires to become the next J.K.
-Rowling or simply wants to communicate effectively through the written word in college and beyond, strong writing skills are a must have.
-For most students, formal instruction at school will provide the basis of their writing competencies.
-But there’s also plenty that you can do at home to help your child hone these important skills.
+Rowling or simply wants to communicate effectively through the written word in college and beyond, strong writing skills are a must-have.
+While formal instruction at school will provide the basis for their writing competencies, there’s also plenty that you can do at home to help your child hone these important skills.
 And you don’t need a degree in English or a teaching credential to do it!
 Here are some effective and (yes!) fun ways to sharpen your child’s writing abilities.

 Find a Pen Pal